-There are plenty of browsers out there, and some are said to be “lightweight.”
+There are plenty of available browsers, and some are said to be “lightweight.”
 But how would you define a lightweight browser?
-Without going into the technical aspect, we consider a browser “lightweight” if it can run smoothly on an old PC with a little amount of RAM.
-No freezing on start up, quick rendering of websites and graphics, and it doesn’t cause the CPU fan to become noisy.
+Without going into the technical aspect, we consider a browser “lightweight” if it can run smoothly on an old PC with a little amount of RAM: no freezing on startup, quick rendering of websites and graphics, and it doesn’t cause the CPU fan to become noisy.

 The following is a curated list of lightweight browsers for Windows 10.
 Although lightweight, you can use all of them as regular browsers without sacrificing essential functions.
 Each has been scanned by multiple antivirus engines to be 100 percent safe and comes with effective privacy controls.

 Note: apart from Windows, all these browsers are available with Mac and Linux as well (UR browser with Mac alone).